MISTER SIZE 64mm Condoms

 What happens if I use a smaller size condom?

 A condom that fits too tightly can also slow down the blood supply to the penis.
-Short-term effects include delayed ejaculation, this is why some men prefer using smaller condoms when they want to last longer.
+Short-term effects include helpig men to last longer.
 However, in the long run, wearing a smaller size condom can lead to erectile dysfunction.

-Besides condom breakage and possible side effects, wearing a smaller size condoms can also be downright uncomfortable.
+Besides condom breakage and possible side effects, wearing smaller condoms can also be uncomfortable.
 Incorrect condom sizing is one of the most frequent reasons men claim condoms are uncomfortable to use, and one of the main reasons they are often avoided.

-If you feel the condom constricts your penis and that you can’t move freely, it likely happens because you’re wearing a condom that is too small.
+If you feel the condom constricts you and that you can’t move freely, it's likely happening because you’re wearing a condom that is too small.

 What can I do if a condom breaks?

-Condoms that fit too tightly on your penis may break during intercourse.
-If your condom has broken or split during intercourse, stop right away and remove the condom.
+Condoms that fit too tightly on your penis may break during sex.
+If your condom has broken or split during sex, stop right away and remove the condom.
 When a condom breaks, you and your partner are no longer protected against sexually transmitted infections and pregnancy.

 What happens if I use a larger size condom?